West Jessamine High School: Extracurricular activities

 The archery team is the only mixed-gender athletic program in the school.
 The team was re-established in the fall of 2012 after several years without funding.
 The team practices at the Providence Activity Center alongside the East Jessamine team, as both teams have the same coaches.
 West and East hosted 2013 pre-regional and the 2014 regional and pre-regional tournaments.
 West shot in the 2013 State, National, and World Tournaments, held in Louisville, Kentucky, and St. Louis, Missouri, respectively.
 The archery team is the only athletic team in West Jessamine's history to compete at a higher competition level than the state.

-In the 2008 season, the boys' cross country team placed fourth in the state, only two points away from second place.
-The track and field team has placed in the top five in the state each of the past five years, achieving state champions in the mile, two-mile, pole vault, and 4 by 800-meter relay.
-The West Jessamine Baseball team has been successful in the past couple of years, most recently winning the district tournament and going on to win their first region championship, then advancing to state.
-The team was led by seniors Chase Greene, who is now playing at the University of Kentucky, Joseph Griffitt now at Kentucky Wesleyan, Cody Stotts, and Scott Gross.

 The chorus program at West Jessamine High School has a reputation as one of the best in the state of Kentucky, receiving distinguished ratings.
 Elite voices in the chorus ensembles have represented West Jessamine High School at the Kentucky Governor's School for the Arts majoring in Vocal Music.
 Three individuals have been selected in the past two years, two who attended as sophomores.